 The obligation to inform the general public about management of RAW is imposed on SÚJB directly also in Section 3, Paragraph 2, letter k) of the Act No. 18/1997 Coll.
 The information shall include the quantity of generated RAW, the quantity of RAW stored in the existing disposal facilities and the number RAW transports (both within the country and international) performed in one calendar year.
 The information is made public once a year at the SÚJB website.
-The information publically available at the SÚJB website also includes all the National Reports, including questions asked by the Contracting Parties and the respective answers and links to information made public by 2012 within the IAEA NEWMDB (Net Enabled Waste Management Database).
+The information publically available at the SÚJB website also includes all the National Reports, including questions asked by the Contracting Parties and the respective answers and links to information made public by 2012 within the IAEA NEWMDB (Net Enabled Waste Management Database; the database is no more maintained by its operator - IAEA).